 - Spa Day: Hello, gift that needs zero explanation and is sure to be a success.
 I'm quite certain every single one of us could use a spa day - or even just a little massage - to get us ready for 2020.
 It's perfect for a mother/daughter or BFF date!
 Stuff their stocking with a face or eye mask for good measure and you're set.

 - Sauna, Float or Soak: Yes, you're right - this could also definitely fall under the 'wellness' category, but feels a bit more like a splurge to me, so let's just say it's pampering, shall we?
 I love this gift for stressed-out co-workers, spouses, or friends!
 Buy one or a whole package.
-I'm excited to start doing more infrared saunas this winter to keep my body happy.
+After reading a few far infrared sauna reviews - I'm excited to start doing more infrared saunas this winter to keep my body happy.
 I love the idea of wellness shots to accompany this healthy gift!
 Tis the season for colds and flus after all!